mongodb/mongo-go-driver/README.md

 MONGODB_URI="mongodb://localhost:27017,localhost:27018,localhost:27018/?replicaSet=rs1" make
 ```

-### Testing Auth and SSL
+### Testing Auth and TLS

-To test authentication and SSL, first set up a MongoDB cluster with auth and SSL configured.
+To test authentication and TLS, first set up a MongoDB cluster with auth and TLS configured.
 Testing authentication requires a user with the `root` role on the `admin` database.
 The Go Driver repository comes with example certificates in the `data/certificates` directory.
 These certs can be used for testing.
-Here is an example command that would run a mongod with SSL correctly configured for tests:
+Here is an example command that would run a mongod with TLS correctly configured for tests:

 ```
 mongod \
 --auth \
---sslMode requireSSL \
+--tlsMode requireTLS \
---sslPEMKeyFile $(pwd)/data/certificates/server.pem \
+--tlsCertificateKeyFile $(pwd)/data/certificates/server.pem \
---sslCAFile $(pwd)/data/certificates/ca.pem \
+--tlsCAFile $(pwd)/data/certificates/ca.pem \
---sslWeakCertificateValidation
+--tlsAllowInvalidCertificates
 ```

-To run the tests with `make`, set `MONGO_GO_DRIVER_CA_FILE` to the location of the CA file used by the database, set `MONGODB_URI` to the connection string of the server, set `AUTH=auth`, and set `SSL=ssl`.
+To run the tests with `make`, set `MONGO_GO_DRIVER_CA_FILE` to the location of the CA file used by the database, set `MONGODB_URI` to the connection string of the server, set `AUTH=auth`, and set `TLS=tls`.
 For example:

 ```
-AUTH=auth SSL=ssl MONGO_GO_DRIVER_CA_FILE=$(pwd)/data/certificates/ca.pem  MONGODB_URI="mongodb://user:password@localhost:27017/?authSource=admin" make
+AUTH=auth TLS=tls MONGO_GO_DRIVER_CA_FILE=$(pwd)/data/certificates/ca.pem  MONGODB_URI="mongodb://user:password@localhost:27017/?authSource=admin" make
 ```

 Notes:
-- The `--sslWeakCertificateValidation` flag is required on the server for the test suite to work correctly.
+- The `--tlsAllowInvalidCertificates` flag is required on the server for the test suite to work correctly.
 - The test suite requires the auth database to be set with `?authSource=admin`, not `/admin`.

 ### Testing Compression